What is spirituality?

 No matter our religious affiliation—or resistance to religion—humans exhibit spiritual needs just like we have physical and emotional needs.
 Some of us fulfill these spiritual needs through traditional religions, and some of us fulfill our spiritual needs—often without realizing it—through nontraditional routes like family, sports, and/or music.

 The problem is, not all of us are fulfilling our spiritual needs.
-In response, this definition of spirituality provides a framework for improving spiritual health.
-In addition, its broad focus on the human experience provides common language for discussing spirituality in public spaces where religion is not always a welcome topic.
+In response, my definition of spirituality provides a framework for improving spiritual health.
+In addition, the definition’s broad focus on the human experience provides common language for discussing spirituality in public spaces where religion is not always a welcome topic.
 My hope is that someday my definition will be used in healthcare, education, and perhaps even politics to bridge divides and collectively increase spiritual well-being.

 Where does religion fit in?